 It is important to note that changing rooms is almost never the first step to resolving issues with your roommate(s).
 However, should you not be satisfied with your living arrangements, you can approach your RD for a room change request.
 Prior to any changes, you must receive permission from your current RD and from the RD of the new building (if applicable).
 After receiving permission, you will need to fill out a room change request form and follow instructions for checking out/checking into rooms.

 Please note that there is a 2 week room freeze at the beginning of each semester and a one week room freeze at the end of the fall semester where no room changes occur.

 I don’t want to live with anyone, I just want a single.

 While we do offer a limited number of singles on campus, we are not able to accommodate everyone who wants a single on campus.
 As such, requesting a single is not an automatic process; people are often on a waiting list for quite a while.
-Should you like to apply for a single, you can do so by completing the Single Room Wait List Application (available August 26th) and returning it to the Residence Life Office on the first floor of the Draime Hall Extension.
+Should you like to apply for a single, you can do so by completing the Single Room Wait List Application (available first day of the fall semester) and returning it to the Residence Life Office on the first floor of the Draime Hall Extension.